Board Chair

 Dr. Louise Schaper

-Louise brings to our Board strong leadership and governance experience, entrepreneurial spirit and drive and a passion for driving better health outcomes through technology – a key strategic focus for Asthma Australia over the coming years.
+In her role on our Board, Louise offers strong leadership and governance experience, an entrepreneurial spirit, and a relentless drive to improve health outcomes through technology—aligning perfectly with Asthma Australia’s strategic focus for the coming years.

 Find her on LinkedIn

-Samantha is a passionate, commercially minded and skilled strategic executive with more than 20 years’ experience across management consulting, medical, media, retail, travel, sport and recreation, FMCG and not-for-profit sectors.
+Samantha is a passionate, commercially minded and skilled strategic executive with more than 20 years’ experience across management consulting, medical, tertiary eduction, professional services, media, retail, travel, sport and recreation, FMCG and not-for-profit sectors.

-Currently a Consultant specialising in customer-centricity, brand and marketing and a Member of the QUT Alumni Board, Samantha is looking to optimise, progress and empower organisations.
+Currently a freelance executive Consultant specialising in customer-centricity, brand and marketing as well as a Member of the Heart Foundation Queensland Advisory Board and a Risk and Audit committee member for Healthy Land and Water Samantha is motivated by assisting to optimise, progress and empower organisations.

 Find her on LinkedIn